 Vision and its affect drive my work.
 Using lens-based media, light and the moving image as starting points, I explore how visual perception shapes our interpretation of the world.

-My practice challenges our understanding of what we see by comparing phenomenological experience of the physical to that of the simulated.
+My practice confronts our understanding of what we see by comparing phenomenological experience of the physical to that of the simulated.
 By complicating the seen through optical illusions, constructed imagery and explorable scenarios, I create viewing experiences that investigate the layers of perception.
 Results become reflective surfaces for the viewer’s own vision, including video, immersive installation, sculpture, photography, and interactivity.